hexafin/splash/README.md

 - Modals

-Defines CardModal.js (left), RaiseModal.js (center), and InfoModal.js (Right) modal containers and ModalRoot.js which allows for the modals to be called in a redux action.
+Defines modal containers and ModalRoot.js which allows for the modals to be called in a redux action.

 - ApproveCardModal
 - ApproveTransactionModal
 - ViewTransactionModal

 #### Security and Settings